-On 25th February 2020, the Economic Policy Research Network organized a Sixth Annual Economic Research Conference that brought together more than 200 researchers, policy makers, development partners, media and CSOs to disseminate research findings from its scholars and those from other research and academic institutions.
+On 25th February 2020, the Economic Policy Research Network organized the 6th Annual Economic Research Conference that brought together more than 200 researchers, policymakers, development partners, media, and CSOs to disseminate research findings from its scholars and those from other research and academic institutions.

-The conference aim was to provide a research platform and exchange forum for economic researchers from a wide spectrum such as academics, government officials, representatives of development partners, CSOs around the topic of “Building Productive Capacities for Structural Economic Transformation”.
-This was also an opportunity to brainstorm on our Country status with regard to the topic of productive capacities and suggest innovative policy solutions to achieve desired goals and targets.
+The conference aimed at providing a research platform and exchange forum for economic researchers from a wide spectrum such as academics, government officials, representatives of development partners, CSOs around the topic of “Building Productive Capacities for Structural Economic Transformation”.
+The conference also presented a platform to brainstorm on Rwanda’s status concerning the topic of productive capacities and suggest innovative policy solutions to achieve desired goals and targets.

 The main theme of the conference was broken into six sub-themes :

-Five selected papers by EPRN members have been presented and recommendations drawn up from presentations and brainstorming sessions.
-In addition to papers from members, there were also some reports shared by partner institutions like UNCTAD, UNECA and TMEA.
+Five selected papers by EPRN members were presented and recommendations were drawn from presentations and brainstorming sessions.
+In addition to papers from members, there were also some reports shared by partner institutions like UNCTAD, UNECA, and TMEA.
 Presentations were followed by extensive Q&A sessions designed to engage not only high-level leaders in both research and policymaking, but also up-and-coming members of these communities, including mid-level policy analysts of EPRN network, students, and youth.